Polymer/old-docs-site/toolkit-kernel-explainer.md

 Note the following:

 1. There can be only one `publish` block per definition.
 2. Published properties are actually stored on the **protected** prototype, then they are forwarded to the public prototype.
-In other words, `blueColor`(?) is different from `clickColor` only because there is a public getter/setter pair to access it.
 3. Published methods still operate in protected scope: the properties you can access via `this` are no different from methods declared outside the publish block.

 Bottom line: when building components use `this` naturally and declare properties and methods as you like.
 Then, if you happen to create API you want to make public, you just move it into the `publish` block.